Penciller: Arthur Adams

-Arthur Adams begins drawing thumbnail layouts from the script he's given, either at home or in a public place.
+Arthur Adams begins drawing thumbnail layouts from the script he is given, either at home or in a public place.
 The thumbnails range in size from 2 inches x 3 inches to half the size of the printed comic book.
 He or an assistant will then enlarge the thumbnails and trace them onto illustration board with a non-photo blue pencil, sometimes using a Prismacolor light-blue pencil, because it is not too waxy, and erases easily.
 When working on the final illustration board, he does so on a large drawing board when in his basement studio, and a lapboard when sitting on his living room couch.
 After tracing the thumbnails, he will then clarify details with another light-blue pencil, and finalize the details with a Number 2 pencil.
 He drew the first three chapters of "Jonni Future" at twice the printed comic size, and also drew the fifth chapter, "The Garden of the Sklin", at a size larger than standard, in order to render more detail than usual in those stories.
 For a large poster image with a multitude of characters, he will go over the figure outlines with a marker in order to emphasize them.
 He will use photographic reference when appropriate, as when he draws things that he is not accustomed to.
 Because a significant portion of his income is derived from selling his original artwork, he is reluctant to learn how to produce his work digitally.